viktoriaroge/BooksAnalyzer/README.md

 ```
 🌰               → Seed, just an idea
 🌱               → Seedling, taking root and developing
-🪴               → Plant, developed but could use more work
+🪴               → Plant, developed but could use more growth
-🌳               → Tree, mostly developed (for now)
+🌳               → Tree, fully developed
 🪾               → Lifeless tree, sad and abandoned (for now)
 ```